Archive for September, 2024

 Posted on: September 19th, 2024 by pfm_master_us No Comments

-We’ve received news that Kent County Council (KCC) are selling Ramsgate Youth Centre, which has been Pie’s headquarters since 2013, as part of their ongoing effort to raise emergency funds to balance their budget.
+We’ve received news that Kent County Council (KCC) is selling Ramsgate Youth Centre, which has been Pie’s headquarters since 2013, as part of their ongoing effort to raise emergency funds to balance their budget.

 This is hard news to share with our young people, and our community, especially after we lost our youth service funding from KCC just six months ago, and with the open-access youth service at the Quarterdeck youth centre in Margate being discontinued.